 If you’re trying to recharge your health after a phase of wolfing back ice cream, pizza and lashings of wine, A-list health coach Kathy Kaehler underlines not to go on strict detox diets as we head into September.
-And, the no-nonsense trainer, whose workout and exercise tips you can read here, says if you follow her simple guidelines you’ll be back on track before you know it.
+The no-nonsense trainer, whose workout and exercise tips you can read here, says if you follow her simple guidelines you’ll be back on track before you know it.

-“Don’t go on starvation diets, you must eat at least three times a day, or ideally five small but nutritious meals but make sure it’s good stuff,” Kathy tells Lumity Life magazine.
+“Don’t go on starvation diets, you must eat at least three times a day, or ideally five small but nutritious meals but make sure it’s good stuff,” Kathy tells Lumity.
 “I don’t believe in calorie counting, I think people need to be sensible – eat healthy fresh food and make sure you lead an active life where you love yourself and your body and you will look amazing.
 You’ll notice a difference as soon as you start filling your body with vitamin packed food and being good to yourself and making sure you move every day.

 “If you want lasagne or a cookie then bake them yourself from scratch using natural ingredients.
 It won’t be nearly as fattening and you’re less likely to gorge if you have to pick the ingredients and you see all the sugar going in with your own eyes.

 “Steer clear of things with additives and preservatives and really try and eat fresh vegetables, some lean protein and complex carbohydrates rather than white flour and lots of sugary snacks and fizzy drinks.

 “What I advise everyone is to stop eating pre-prepared packet food and go out and buy your food for the week ahead on a Sunday so you’re not tempted to pick up take-away food or pre-packaged ready meals on your way home on busy week days.”